adobe-type-tools/afdko/README.rst

 	apt-get -y install python-dev

-On Windows, you need to donwload and isntall Visual C++ 6, and add all the service packs.
+On Windows, you need to download and install Visual C++ 6, and add all the service packs.